M4GNV5/DocGreenESA5000-Dashboard/docgreen-protocol.md

 - bytes 4-8: same as in the packet to address `25`
 - byte 9: ?
 - byte 10: ?
-- the packet to address `25` is sent four times, then the packet to address `27` is sent once
+- the packet to address `25` is sent four times, then the packet to address `27` is sent once, resulting in five packets one of them to `27`.